-Originally formed by guilds from English-speaking countries, today the IAWG includes members from La Guilde Française des Scénaristes (France), the New Zealand Writers Guild, the Screenwriters Association (India) the Scriptwriters Guild of Israel, the Société des auteurs de radio, télévision et cinéma (Québec), the Writers Guild of America East, the Writers Guild of America West, the Writers Guild of Canada, the Writers Guild of Great Britain, Verband Deutscher Drehbuchautoren (the Writers Guild of Germany), and the Writers Guild of Ireland and Writers Guild of South Africa.
+Originally formed by guilds from English-speaking countries, today the IAWG includes members from La Guilde Française des Scénaristes (France), the New Zealand Writers Guild, the Screenwriters Association (India) the Scriptwriters Guild of Israel, the Société des auteurs de radio, télévision et cinéma (Québec), the Writers Guild of America East, the Writers Guild of America West, the Writers Guild of Canada, the Writers Guild of Great Britain, Verband Deutscher Drehbuchautoren (the Writers Guild of Germany), the Writers Guild of Ireland, and Writers Guild of South Africa.
 Alma (Writers Guild of Spain) and the Screenwriters Guild of Korea joined as associate members in 2019.
 Links to member web sites can be accessed by clicking on the relevant logo.

 In 2009, the IAWG strengthened its relationship with the Federation of Screenwriters in Europe at the first World Conference of Screenwriters in Athens, Greece.
-Since then, the two groups have converged in Barcelona, Spain (2012) and Warsaw, Poland (2014).
+Since then, the two groups have converged in Barcelona, Spain (2012), Warsaw, Poland (2014) and Berlin, Germany (2018).

 Through financial, professional, and collegial support, the IAWG plays a mentoring role in assisting emerging guilds in their development and helps to build professional working relationships among more established organizations.
 Its annual general meetings focus on the exchange of information on bargaining strategies, developments in technology, legislation, the work of collecting societies, and copyright law.
 The realization that writers’s struggles are universal in nature is in itself empowering.